 From the perspective of traditional Chinese medicine (TCM), high blood pressure mostly falls into a pattern called "Ascendant Liver Yang" or ascendant hyperactivity of liver yang, which is often associated with headaches, dizziness, tinnitus, sensation of swelling in the eyes, irritability, insomnia, or palpitations.
-The pattern results from an imbalance of Yin and Yang in which Yin is weakened so that it cannot hold Yang in the Liver in balance and causes the Yang uprising.
+The TCM pattern results from an imbalance of Yin and Yang in which Yin is weakened and cannot hold Yang in the Liver in balance and causes the Yang uprising.
 Therefore, a main principle in TCM to address hypertension is to calm the liver, subdue the errant Yang, and simultaneously enrich the Yin.

-HypertenSure™ is Guang Ci Tang's signature formula that follows the principle for maintaining healthy blood pressure levels.
-The Chinese remedy is most appropriate for hypertension due to Liver Yang rising and in cases where heat signs (especially of the Liver) are apparent such as a red tongue and rapid pulse.
+HypertenSure™is Guang Ci Tang's signature formula that works to maintain a healthy blood pressure.
+This Chinese remedy is recommended for hypertension due to Liver Yang rising, and in cases where Heat is evident (especially of the Liver) such as a red tongue and a rapid pulse.

 Jiang Ya Pian is composed of 11 herbs which act together to calm the liver, subdue the Yang, enrich the Yin, and regulate blood pressure as detailed below.

 Huang Qin (Scutellaria) clears heat especially from the upper body and has been shown to lower blood pressure by causing dilation of the blood vessels.1 Zhi Zi (Gardenia) clears heat and sedates fire and also has anti-hypertensive properties.
 Long Dan Cao (Gentiana) clears heat and anchors Liver Yang.
 Zhen Zhu Mu (Pearl shell) calms the Liver and anchors the Yang.
-In addition, it settles the Shen (spirit) to help insomnia and irritability.
+In addition, it settles the Shen (spirit) to help with insomnia and irritability.

 Xia Ku Cao (Prunella) clears Liver fire and acts as an anti-hypertensive by inducing vasodilation,2 similar to Huang Qin.
 Huai Mi (Sophora) is used here in conjunction with Xia Ku Cao to sedate Liver fire, and it also lowers cholesterol and possesses anti-hypertensive properties.